NetApp/nar_solidfire_sds_compliance/README.md

 Requirements
 ------------

-This role requires the target systems use RHEL 7.6 or RHEL 7.7.
+This role requires the target systems use RHEL 7.6, 7.7, or 8.2.

 Role Variables
 --------------